Rob will ask most new clients to start with an Initial Consultation at his Studio in Coulsdon.

 All information given will be treated in the strictest confidence.

 Pilates can offer many benefits during pregnancy.
 However, all pregnant mothers should obtain approval from their medical practitioner before they start and check regularly throughout the pregnancy.

 It is generally recommended that you stop exercising between weeks 8-14.
 If you are new to Pilates, Rob recommends you wait until your second trimester.

 It is also recommended you wait at least 6 weeks after a natural birth before resuming exercise, this will be longer for caesarian deliveries.

 What do I need to bring with me?

 All equipment is provided for private lessons.
 Rob will discuss what equipment you will need for your online mat classes.
 He recommends you always bring a bottle of water.

 Please ensure that you bring any emergency medication with you to all lessons or classes.
 This might include asthma inhaler, angina spray or EpiPen

 What about cardiovascular fitness?

-Rob recommends that all his clients integrate some form of aerobic exercise into their self-practice, this can take many forms such as:
+Rob recommends that all his clients integrate some form of cardio-vascular exercise into their self-practice, this can take many forms such as: